Twanawebtech/BlueChatter-V2/README.md

 ## About
-The BlueChatter app is a very simple chat/IRC type application for your browser.
+The BlueChatter app is a simple chat/IRC type application for your browser where it will allow multiple users to chat when online at the same time.
-The application is very basic to work with, to use the app, all you need to is to enter your username and start chatting with anyone else that is online at the same time.
+The main focus here is to showcase how to deploy an application to the Cloud using the Cloud Foundry and docker container approach.
+The demo will demonstrate how easily you can deploy and scale your docker container on Bluemix, you will learn the tools and offerings when deploying your docker application.

-See how the browser chat application looks like:
+See how the browser chat application will looks like:
 ![Application Diagram](ReadMeImages/viewapp.png)

+## Target Users:
+- Learn how to deploy, scale and manage a **docker** application to Bluemix.
+- Learn how to deploy, scale and manage a **Cloud Foundry** application to Bluemix.
+- Learn how to create a simple Chat application with using NodeJs and Express.
+- Learn more on the tooling and reporting when working with Docker Containers.

-## Technologies
+## Technologies Used
 BlueChatter uses [Node.js](http://nodejs.org/) and [Express](http://expressjs.com/) for the server.
 On the frontend BlueChatter uses [Bootstrap](http://getbootstrap.com/) and